yselkowitz/flatpak-runtime-scripts/README.md

    Once the new runtime files are generated, consult the content of it and again modify `tools/resolve-files.py` to exclude any libraries, binaries or packages if needed.
-1. Try to build the container locally with `flatpak-module local-build` to verify that the changes from previous step are working.
+1. Try to build the container locally with `flatpak-container local-build` to verify that the changes from previous step are working.
 1. Commit the change and do the official build with `fedpkg module-build -w` followed by `fedpkg flatpak-build`
 1. Update and build modules/flatpak-common - i.e. [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-common/c/17aeabbc448e3805a85e2c9313d40c608bc2611b?branch=f36)
     and do an official build of with with `fedpkg module-build -w`.
-If you will hit any build problems you might want to try to build the module locally against the local packages with `flatpak-module build-module`.
+If you will hit any build problems you might want to try to build the module locally against the local packages with `flatpak-container build-module`.
 For that you have to [setup your environment](https://docs.fedoraproject.org/en-US/flatpak/troubleshooting/#_rebuilding_a_module_against_a_local_component)
 1. Update modules/flatpak-sdk - i.e. [f35 -> f36](https://src.fedoraproject.org/modules/flatpak-sdk/c/83742941dc2b7e5c0cad78cb25c3ed9cc1b17d1a?branch=f36)
     and build it with `fedpkg flatpak-build` (no need to build a module for